LeonFuchs/PR-image-segmentation/README.md

 This repository contains work done for a project as part of the ISMIN program at Mines de Saint-Etienne.

-By Grégory Bertrand, Manon Devaux, Léon Fuchs, and Thomas Payet
+By Grégory Bertrand, Manon Devaux, Léon Fuchs and Thomas Payet

 ## Installation